tronprotocol/documentation/English_Documentation/TRON_Virtual_Machine/TRC10_TRX_INTRODUCTION_FOR_EXCHANGES.md

 }
 ```

 # II.
-Detect and record TransferAssetContract
+Detect and record TransferContract and TransferAssetContract

 # III.
 Detect and record CreateSmartContract and TriggerSmartContract.